The species in subparts 2 to 6 are listed as regulated invasive species.

 parrot's feather (Myriophyllum aquaticum) (da Conceicao Vellozo) Verdcourt;

 nonnative waterlilies (Nymphaea spp.)
 Linnaeus, or any variety, hybrid, or cultivar thereof.
-Native Minnesota waterlilies are: Nymphaea odorata Aiton subsp. odorata Aiton, N. leibergii Morong, and N. odorata Aiton subsp. tuberosa (Paine) Wiersema & Hellquist; and
+Native Minnesota waterlilies are: Nymphaea odorata Aiton subsp. odorata Aiton, N. leibergii Morong, and N. odorata Aiton subsp. tuberosa (Paine) Wiersema & Hellquist;

 The following fish are listed as regulated invasive species: